SumukhP-dev/Voting_Ledger_Fabric_Application/ReadMe.md

 ## Summary

-This is a codebase about building ontop of the Fabric Application codebase and creating a system to track votes on a ledger based system.
+This is a codebase is about creating a system to track votes on a ledger based system.

 ## Prerequistes